Using a Scan to Config project

-When you create a Scan to Config profile, it should contain ALL of the files that the device needs.
-When the Velocity client applies a Scan to Config profile, all other profiles (including the Demo profile) are erased.
-If there are other files in the Android/data/com.wavelink.velocity/files directory that are not included in the Scan to Config profile, those are also erased.
+When you create a Scan to Config project, it should contain ALL of the files that the device needs.
+When the Velocity client applies a Scan to Config project, all other profiles (including the Demo profile) are erased.
+If there are other files in the Android/data/com.wavelink.velocity/files directory that are not included in the Scan to Config project, those are also erased.

-The Version field allows you to track changes to your Scan to Config profile.
-Increment the version number when you make changes to the profile.
-To see which version of the Scan to Config profile a device already has, tap the Scan to Config button in the Velocity client and find the version number at the top of the screen.
+The Version field allows you to track changes to your Scan to Config project.
+Increment the version number when you make changes to the project.
+To see which version of the Scan to Config project a device already has, tap the Scan to Config button in the Velocity client and find the version number at the top of the screen.

-2.From the list of profiles, click New Project in the top-right corner of the screen.
+2.Click the Create New button in the top-right corner of the screen and select Scan to Config.

-3.Enter a Project Name.
-You can also provide a Company Name, which is used solely for sorting projects.
+3.Type a Name for the project.
+You can also provide a Company, which is used for sorting projects.

 5.Click the Add button to add host profiles, global settings, scripts, or other files that you want to distribute to the device.
 Make sure you only add one global settings file.